HyperWrite vs LazyApply

 Pros

-- ✓Real-time web research integration provides current information and data that stays relevant beyond AI training cutoffs
+- ✓Real-time web research with automatic citation generation produces content that stays current beyond standard LLM training cutoffs

 Cons